Ted Lindsay: Players' union

 That same year, Lindsay attended the annual pension plan meeting as the representative of the Red Wings players, where he found that the plan was kept secret.
 Later that year when he attended a promotion with football and baseball players, he found out that conditions in the other sports' pro leagues were much better.
 He was introduced to the lawyers for the players of the other leagues and became convinced that only through an association could the players' conditions be improved.

-At a time when teams literally owned their players for their entire careers, the players began demanding such basics as a minimum salary and a properly funded pension plan.
-While team owners were getting rich with sold out arenas game after game, players were earning a pittance and many needed summer jobs to make a living.
+At a time when teams owned their players for their entire careers, the players began demanding such basics as a minimum salary and a properly funded pension plan.
+While team owners were getting rich with sold-out arena game after game, players were earning a pittance and many needed summer jobs to make a living.
 Almost all of these men had no more than a high school education and had been playing hockey as a profession all their working lives.
-Superstars in the 1950s earned less than $25,000 a year and when their playing days were over, they had nothing to fall back on and had to accept whatever work they could get in order to survive.
+Superstars in the 1950s earned less than $25,000 a year and when their playing days were over, they had nothing to fall back on and had to accept whatever work they could get to survive.

-Lindsay and star defenceman Doug Harvey of the Montreal Canadiens led a small group in an effort to organize the first National Hockey League Players' Association.
+Lindsay and star defenceman Doug Harvey of the Montreal Canadiens led a small group to organize the first National Hockey League Players' Association.
 In secret, all of the players at the time were contacted and asked for their support to form an "association", not a "union", which was considered going too far.
 Support was nearly unanimous.

 Lindsay worked doggedly for the cause and many fellow players who supported the association were benched or sent to obscurity in the minor leagues.
 He and Harvey then became convinced that only a union could win the demands, and set up a schedule to get players' support on record to be certified as a union.
 In a defiant gesture, the Toronto Maple Leafs and Detroit Red Wings were targeted for certification votes.
 While Montreal's ownership was not opposing a union, Toronto's Conn Smythe was adamantly against it.
 In the United States, the four teams were controlled or under obligations to the Norris syndicate.
 Despite Smythe's efforts, the Toronto Maple Leafs players unanimously voted to organize.
 Next was the turn of Detroit to organize, and the Norrises would fight back.